 To fix it, loosen the axle pinch bolt (the one in the photo) and back off the axle nut a turn.
 Put the tommy bar, or any screwdriver, into the axle hole and rotate it.
 You will see the swing arm jump back into place.
-If it stays in the wrong spot, then it means that the swing arm is bent.
-To fix that you can pull the swing arm out about one mm too far and tighten the pinch bolt.
+If it stays in the wrong spot, then it means that the swing arm is now bent.
+The swing arm sat in a bind so long that it is now bent.
+To fix this you can pull the swing arm out about one mm too far and tighten the pinch bolt.
 In time the swing arm will take a new set to about the right place.
 One always tightens the pinch bolt last.

 Correct.
 This is the front axle on a /2.

 Correct.
 This is the rear axle on a /2.

 Do not over tighten the axle nut.
 On /5 and later the factory messed up the bearing preload.
 The result is catastrophic, the bearing will spin in the hub.
 Then you may need a new hub.
 Go to my page on wheel bearings to read about this issue.
 On the /2, the axle nut can (usually) be tightened up to the specified 25 ft. lbs. of torque safely.
 On /5, and later, that may not be the case, test it.

 The second reason why the axle goes in with difficulty.